Dcard/Dcard-python/README.md

 # Dcard-python

-This module solve the problem of annoying CSRF problem.
+This module solves the problem of annoying CSRF problem.

 So you can write scripts by simply `import dcard`.